 - independent confirmation that a learning activity has been completed successfully, for example, examination results, certificates, appraisals and assessments by an employer.

 Members are required to keep a record of their CPD activities and maintain this record a minimum of six years after the end of the year.
 Records of CPD may be in electronic or hardcopy form.
-The IFA offers members a CPD recording facility on its website.
+The IFA offers members a CPD recording facility which is accessed via the member dashboard.